 5. Liver Health

-Drinking coffee has many liver benefits.
+Drinking coffee can have liver benefits as well.
 It helps to reduce your risk of liver cancer and the advancement of some types of chronic liver disease, as well as help to prevent the hepatitis C virus from replicating.

 Although scientists have long been unsure of what exactly in coffee benefits the liver, a 2017 review of research provided some clarity: it’s a compound in coffee, not caffeine.
 Scientists suspect the compounds kahweol and cafestol play a role in triggering liver detoxification and interrupt the growth process of cells that develop into fibrosis.